Pricter/Sucx/README.md

 ## How to use this?

-Clone the project using the submodules as they are used for various parts of the kernel
+Clone the project using the submodules as other repositories used for various parts of the kernel

 ### Dependencies